 - To the best of your knowledge, what drives or motivates the post-doctoral candidate to pursue this fellowship?

 - Describe onboarding plan to orient the fellow to the agency's structure and functions, including confirming that an appropriate workspace would be made available including use of a computer and telephone (used only according to agency guidelines).

 How do I submit a full application?

-Full applications will be due by February 14, 2020, 11:59PM Eastern through an online portal.
+Applications must be submitted through an online portal.
+Applications are due by January 23, 2023 at 11:59pm Eastern.
 See “Application Submission Instructions" above for more information.

-How are State Policy Post-doctoral Fellowship full applications evaluated?
+How are State Policy Post-doctoral Fellowship applications evaluated?

 Post-doctoral candidates will be evaluated based on the following evaluation criteria:

-- Demonstrates relevant academic background in development science (e.g., topically relevant graduate coursework)
+- Demonstrates strong training in developmental science (e.g., topically child development and research methods coursework)

 - Demonstrates strong communication skills

-- Alignment of interests and career aspirations with the fellowship program goals and potential placement experiences, including interest in applying research to policy issues in the field
+- Alignment of interests, learning goals, and career aspirations with the fellowship program goals and potential placement experiences, including interest in applying research to policy issues in the field

 - Demonstrates an understanding of and a commitment to diversity, equity, and inclusion